Oxford County Drug Strategy Steering Committee

 Each of the themes was accompanied by two or more short and long-term actions and were shared with members of the steering committee for further consideration and discussion.

-Laura Gibbs completed the situational assessment for Oxford County.
-Information captured in the situational assessment report was similar to findings of DPRA’s consultations.
-A preview of the opioid situational assessment report was shared with community stakeholders on Wednesday, September 26.
+Southwestern Public Health supported the creation of the Strategy by completing a situational assessment for Oxford County.
+Information captured in the situational assessment report was similar to the findings of DPRA’s consultations.
+A preview of the opioid situational assessment report was shared with community stakeholders on Wednesday, September 26, 2018.
 The invitation was extended to members of the Oxford County Drug Strategy Project Steering Committee and organizations that were referenced by participants in the report.
 The purpose of the meeting is to share a portion of the report with the providers that were mentioned in the report before it is released publicly and to also discuss how SWPH will share these and other findings more broadly.

 Opioid Response Plan

 Southwestern Public Health presented a draft version of Oxford’s Local Opioid Response Plan to members of the Steering Committee.
 The focus of the presentation was a formalized response threshold criteria for Oxford County that recognizes that each threshold will generate a response from participating agencies based on their operational mandates.
 Further discussion is required to refine the proposed criteria.